About Cups and Rims

 Classical players, think of these cups as a "drag" that dramatically improves your orchestra's performance!
 Think of these cups as a "drug" that dramatically improves your orchestra's performance. (...and it is completely legal!)

-The XL cups are designed to be especially useful for orchestral players, and those looking for a sound that is better than 1-1/4C or 1C will find the fullness of the sound appealing.
+The XL cups are designed to be especially useful for orchestral players, and those looking for a sound that is more than 1-1/4C or 1C will find the fullness of the sound appealing.
 While the treble range is greatly expanded, the blowing feel is similar to that of the 1B.
-Those who fell in love with the sound of the B cup but gave up using it because of its limited treble range and endurance may want to give the XL cup a second try.
+Those who fell in love with the sound of the B cup, but gave up using it due to limitations in treble range and endurance, should give the XL cup a second try.

 With this mouthpiece, you can maintain a sweet sound with a core, but not too sparkly.
 It also has a sparkling sound at forte and higher volumes.
 It blends easily into the ensemble and does not cause stares from the conductor!
 It will also easily improve all the articulation qualities required in a song.
 With this mouthpiece, it is much more difficult to produce awkward articulations, and it feels as if you are under a spell.